There are three main types of employment contract: permanent employment contracts, fixed-term contracts and casual employment contracts.

 If you do wish the casual employee to work regular hours for a period of time, it’s worth making it clear in writing that this is only a temporary working pattern to suit business needs and does not indicate a permanent contractual right to those hours.

-When should an employment contract be issued and when does it start?
+When should a contract of employment be issued and when does it start?

 Whether you’ve written anything down or not, your new employees will enter into an employment contract with you as soon as they start working for you.
 For example, just because a new employee doesn’t have a written contract yet doesn’t mean you can avoid paying them or granting them holiday.